NevTrace-org/Easy-Connect/docs/functional-spec.md

 - **Sources Section**:

-  - Add specific identity addresses that act as the origin of monitored transactions.
+  - Add one or more **specific wallet addresses** to monitor as the source of transactions.
-  - Each source filters alerts based on the transaction's sender address.
+  - The alert will only trigger if the transaction originates from one of the listed addresses.
+  - Useful for tracking activity from **individual or multiple known identities** (e.g., user wallets, bots, or trusted entities).

 - **Notification Section**: